zhaoyuzhi/D2HNet/README.md

 ## 8 Acknowledgement

 This work has gone through ICCV, AAAI, and ECCV.
-We appreciate the works and suggestions from all reviewers and ACs.
+We appreciate the works and suggestions from all reviewers and area chairs.
 Part of the code is based on [MMEditing](https://github.com/open-mmlab/mmediting) and [LSFNet](https://github.com/JimmyChame/LSFNet).

+We thank Chao Wang in the SenseTime Research and Tetras.AI for helping capture the real-world photos.
+We thank Weile Liang in the SenseTime Research and Tetras.AI for developing the image capturing tool.
+We thank Dr. Qinbin Li and researchers in the AI imaging group of the SenseTime Research and Tetras.AI for early reviewing the paper.

+Please contact yzzhao2-c@my.cityu.edu.hk for further questions.